seve05/vcont/README.md

-### version control for my local nfs network to keep parity between machines
+### Version control for my local nfs network to update files when switching machines
-### this script also sets up the nfs client and automounts it in /etc/fstab
+### This script also sets up the nfs client and automounts it in /etc/fstab
+Requires:
-Requires: a running NFS Server; the user to know the target dir + ip
+A running NFS Server; the user to know the target DIR + IP

 ### Installation w install script:
 sudo chmod +x installupdog.sh